How to make these charming aged French pots from any garden pot with paint, paper, and a printer with this simple step-by-step tutorial! ⟹

 I came upon the size and shape of pots at a local plant nursery that I liked but they were definitely not the look I was after with their bright blue glaze.

-- I started by spraying the pots with some Rustoleum spray paint in Heirloom White to cover the blue.
+- Rustoleum spray paint in Heirloom White

-How to apply the transfer.
+How to Apply the Transfer.

 There are so many to choose from but I settled on these: